“Pain is inevitable when you are a human being, but suffering is an option.” Anthony Robbins~

 She was feeling completely deflated and was severely suffering from her circumstances.
 Her living situation had pretty much fallen apart and she had to put all of her belongings in storage and was staying with a friend “to get back on her feet.”

 I could hear the fear, pain and suffering over the phone line like a vortex that if I would not have known better, could have sucked the very life out of me as well.
 The dark cloak of panic had the best of her and she was literally being swallowed up by her own story.

 I asked her, “What are you making it mean that you had to put your belongings into storage?”
 Her first response was another long-winded story about how this was not fair and that she deserved to be making more money and a beautiful home and “why was this happening?”
 Again, I asked the question, “What are you making it mean that your things are in storage?”
 She went on explaining to me, that she knew they were only things but she wanted her things.
 Again, I paused and gently asked the question, “What are you making it mean, that your things are in storage?”

-“Is this s trick question?”
+“Is this a trick question?”
 She asked me.
 I replied, “No, not at all.
-Just take a moment and check in with yourself, because maybe you do not even realize what you are making it mean.”
-There was a silence on the other end of the telephone line.
-Finally after a moment, “I am making it mean that I failed, that I am loser, that I screwed up.”
+Just take a moment and check-in with yourself, because maybe you do not even realize what you are making it mean.”
+There was silence on the other end of the telephone line.
+Finally after a moment, “I am making it mean that I failed, that I am a loser, that I screwed up.”

 She slowly replied, “Not really, I guess.
 But this is what is happening to me!
 And I don’t like it.”

 Yes, your stuff is in storage.
 All that it has to mean is, your stuff is in storage, that is it.
 It does not have to carry the meaning of this other junk you are attaching to the experience.”